Freddy Martin: Early career

-Martin took his band into many prestigious hotels, including the Roosevelt Grill in New York City, and the Ambassador Hotel in Los Angeles.
+Martin took his band into many prestigious hotels, including the Roosevelt Grill in New York City and the Ambassador Hotel in Los Angeles.
 A fixture on radio, his sponsored shows included NBC's Maybelline Penthouse Serenade of 1937.
-For Martin, real success came in 1941 with an arrangement from the first movement of Tchaikovsky's Piano Concerto No. 1 in B♭ minor.
-Martin recorded the piece instrumentally, but soon lyrics were added by Ray Austin, and it was re-cut as "Tonight We Love" with Clyde Rogers' vocal – becoming his biggest hit.
-It sold over one million copies by 1946, and was awarded a gold disc by the RIAA.
+Martin's real success came in 1941 with an arrangement from the first movement of Tchaikovsky's Piano Concerto No. 1 in B♭ minor.
+Martin recorded the piece instrumentally, but soon lyrics were added by Ray Austin, and it was re-recorded as "Tonight We Love" with Clyde Rogers' vocal – becoming his biggest hit.
+It sold over one million copies by 1946 and was awarded a gold disc by the RIAA.

 The success of "Tonight We Love" prompted Martin to adopt several other classical themes (of Rachmaninoff, Grieg, and others), which featured the band's pianists Jack Fina, Murray Arnold, and Barclay Allen.
-In 1946, he recorded "Dingbat the Singing Cat" adapted from Prokofiev's "Peter and the Wolf", and later recorded "A Lover's Concerto", adapted from baroque composer Christian Petzold's "Minuet in G major", two decades before pop group The Toys released it.
+In 1946, he recorded "Dingbat the Singing Cat", adapted from Prokofiev's "Peter and the Wolf", and later recorded "A Lover's Concerto", adapted from baroque composer Christian Petzold's "Minuet in G major", two decades before pop group The Toys released it.
 At this time, Martin enlarged the orchestra to a strength of six violins, four brasses, and a like number of saxes.

 His band's first hits included "Intermezzo" and "the Hut-Sut Song".

 Musical style

 Martin was nicknamed "Mr. Silvertone" by saxophonist Johnny Hodges.
 Chu Berry named Martin his favorite saxophonist.
 He has also been idolized by many other saxophonists, including Eddie Miller.
 Although his playing has been admired by so many jazz musicians, Martin never tried to be a jazz musician.
-Martin always led a sweet styled band.
+Martin always led a sweet-styled band.
 Unlike most sweet bands that just played dull music, Martin's band turned out to be one of the most musical and most melodic of all the typical hotel-room sweet bands.
 According to George T. Simon, Martin's band was "one of the most pleasant, most relaxed dance bands that ever flowed across the band scene."

 He used the banner "Music in the Martin Manner."
 Russ Morgan used a similar banner when he finally landed a radio series with his own band in 1936.
 (Morgan's title was "Music in the Morgan Manner".)
 Morgan had been playing in Martin's band and the two were good friends for years.
 Morgan used some of Martin's arrangements when he started his band.